 In this scenario

-To set up a basic DirectAccess server, several planning and deployment steps are required.
+To set up a simple DirectAccess server, several planning and deployment steps are required.

 Before you begin deploying this scenario, review this list for important requirements:

-This scenario is only supported when your client computers are running Windows 10, Windows 8.1 or Windows 8.
+- This scenario is only supported when your client computers are running Windows® 8.1 and Windows® 8.

-ISATAP in the corporate network isn't supported.
-If you're using ISATAP, you should remove it and use native IPv6.
+- ISATAP in the corporate network is not supported.
+If you are using ISATAP, you should remove it and use native IPv6.

-Traffic to Internet doesn't go over the DirectAccess tunnel.
-Force tunnel configuration isn't supported.
+- Traffic to Internet does not go over the DirectAccess tunnel.
+Force tunnel configuration is not supported.

-Changing policies outside of the DirectAccess management console or PowerShell cmdlets isn't supported.
+- Changing policies outside of the DirectAccess management console or PowerShell cmdlets is not supported.

 Planning is divided into two phases:

-Planning for the DirectAccess infrastructure.
-This phase describes the planning that's required to set up the network infrastructure before beginning the DirectAccess deployment.
-Planning includes the design of the network and server topology, and the DirectAccess network location server.
+Planning for the DirectAccess infrastructure—This phase describes the planning required to set up the network infrastructure before beginning the DirectAccess deployment.
+It includes planning the network and server topology, and the DirectAccess network location server.